mednik/Ticket-generator/README.md

 ## Warning

-This is version 0.1 from Fall 2020.
+This is version 0.2 from Spring 2020.
 I post it simply to preserve history of project, do not use this version.

 ## License